possen/fothello/README.md

 Reversi like game.
 -----------------

-This is the beginnings of a Reversi like game which supports two players.
+This is the beginnings of a Reversi like game.
 The idea is to get familiar with SpriteKit and eventually GameKit.

 Capabilities
 ------------
-* It handles persisting games and related information.
+* Model handles persisting games and related information.
-* It supports boards of larger than 8x8.
+* Model supports boards of larger than 8x8.
 * Model handles the naming conflicts and preferred piece colors for a player
-* It lets you store a game for later play.
+* Model lets you store a game for later play.
-* It has a callback mechanism to get tracks of what pieces will be flipped by a move.
+* Model has a callback mechanism to get tracks of what pieces will be flipped by a move.
 * It is designed to support more than two players at once (thus the multiple colors other than black and white).
 * It reports correct or bad moves.
 * Allows different strategies for each player.